Fellowships

 How to Apply

-Submit your complete application to UFunds by the campus deadline of 11:59 p.m.
-ET on February 13, 2026 for consideration in the campus nomination process.
+- Submit your complete application through the UFunds application system by the campus deadline to be announced (January 2027) for consideration in the campus nomination process.

 For one-on-one support with this fellowship, sign up for open hours.